Shapley Value Computation in Ontology-Mediated Query Answering: A Dichotomy for OMQs in

 \section{A Dichotomy for OMQs in $\mathcal{ELHI_{\bot}}$}

-The results of \Cref{sec:reach} show that allowing "TBoxes" to be part of the input, make the "Shapley value computation" problems $\sP$-hard.
-This suggests the interest of analyzing the complexity of "Shapley value computation" at the level of individual ontology-mediated queries, only taking data as input.
-Such a non-uniform approach to complexity analysis has previously been undertaken for several OMQA settings, and in particular in the context of probabilistic OMQA \cite{jungOntologyBasedAccessProbabilistic2012}.
-Moreover, this perspective aligns nicely with the formulation of "Shapley value computation" for database queries and shall allow us to transfer results from the database setting.
+The results of \Cref{sec:reach} show that allowing "TBoxes" to be part of the input makes the "drastic Shapley value computation" problems $\sP$-hard even when restricted to ontology languages of limited expressivity and with all TBox axioms set as exogenous.
+This suggests the interest of analyzing the complexity of "drastic Shapley value computation" at the level of individual ontology-mediated queries, with only the data ("ABox") as input.
+Such a non-uniform approach to complexity analysis has previously been undertaken for several OMQA settings \cite{DBLP:conf/aaai/HernichLW17,DBLP:journals/lmcs/LutzSW19,DBLP:journals/ai/LutzS22}, in particular in the context of probabilistic OMQA \cite{jungOntologyBasedAccessProbabilistic2012}.
+Moreover, this perspective aligns nicely with the formulation of "drastic Shapley value computation" for database queries and shall allow us to transfer results from the database setting.

-In the present section, we will be interested in applying Theorem \ref{thm:homclosedconn-pods-dichotomy} in a `black-box' fashion, so we will need to identify a class of "OMQs" that is "hom-closed" and "connected@@q".
-To this end, we prove the following lemma, which shows that the addition of a $\horndl$ ontology preserves the "connectedness@@q" of "hom-closed" queries.
+In the present , we will be interested in applying the existing dichotomy result for database queries (recalled in Theorem \ref{thm:homclosedconn-pods-dichotomy}) in a ``black-box'' fashion to obtain results for OMQs.
+To do so, we need to identify a class of "OMQs" that is "hom-closed" and "connected@@q".
+This is the purpose of the following lemma, which shows that the addition of an $\horndl$ ontology preserves the "connectedness@@q" and "hom-closed" properties of queries.

 \AP

 \begin{lemma} Let $q$ be a "connected@@q" $\aC$-"hom-closed" query and $\T$ an $\horndl$ "ontology".
 Then the "OMQ" $Q\defeq(\T,q)$ is a "connected@@q" $\aC$-"hom-closed" query. \end{lemma}